-In the third quarter of 2021, the provision for income taxes was \$189 million.
+In the third quarter of 2021, the provision for income taxes was \$193 million.
 The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances and changes in unrecognized tax benefits related to uncertain tax positions.

-In the third quarter of 2020, the income tax expense was \$47 million.
-The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances.
+In the third quarter of 2020, the income tax expense was \$6 million.
+The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowance, partially offset by the impact of the U.S. Coronavirus Aid, Relief, and Economic Security Act (CARES Act).